dexmcmillan/text-comparison-tool/README.md

 ta.analyze(["This is a test.", "here is a test string.", "this a test string.
 It is cool"])
 ```

-This function will return an array of objects that looks like this:
+This function will return an object that looks like this:

 ```javascript
 {